sseleznevqa/locatine/README.md

 ## What else?

 Version of Locatine is 0.00552 only.
 It means so far this is a draft.
-It's work.
+It works.
 But...
 Well...
 You know...